nrusanov/we-are-sn-testing-project/Test Cases/Anonymous user/Test cases for registration form.md

    * 2. Fill in the field for "Username" with valid username (between 2-30 characters, 1 lower case letter and 1 upper case letter);
    * 3. Go to the "Your Email" field with the keyboard tab button;
    * 4. Fill in the field for "Your Email" with valid email ( <256 characters, 1 lower case letter, 1 upper case letter, 1 numeric character and a special symbol);
+   * 5. Go to the "Password"  field with the keyboard tab button;
-   * 5. Fill in the field for "Password" with valid password (between 6-255 characters, 1 lower case letter, 1 upper case letter, 1 numeric character and a special symbol);
+   * 6. Fill in the field for "Password" with valid password (between 6-255 characters, 1 lower case letter, 1 upper case letter, 1 numeric character and a special symbol);
-   * 6. Fill in the field for "Password" with valid password;
+   * 7. Go to the "Confirm Password"  field with the keyboard tab button;
-   * 7. Fill in the field for "Confirm Password" with the same valid password (between 6-255 characters, 1 lower case letter, 1 upper case letter, 1 numeric character and a special symbol);
+   * 8. Fill in the field for "Confirm Password" with the same valid password (between 6-255 characters, 1 lower case letter, 1 upper case letter, 1 numeric character and a special symbol);
-   * 8. Fill in the field for "Confirm Password" with the same valid password;
+   * 9. Fill in the field for "Confirm Password" with the same valid password;
-   * 9. Choose one of the categories from "What is your professional category?*" dropdown menu;
+   * 10. Choose one of the categories from "What is your professional category?*" dropdown menu;
-   * 10. Go to the "Register" button and click on it
+   * 11. Go to the "Register" button with the keyboard tab button;
+   * 12. Click on the "Register" button
 * **Expected result:** Successful registration.

 ## Test case 24